 Thomas Aquinas, Summa Theologica

-Thomas Aquinas: Summa Theologica :: My most recent singular post was a summary of Thomas Aquinas’s doctrine of justification as found in the ten questions of article 113 in the prima secunda of Thomas Aquinas’s Summa Theologica: “Of the Effects of Grace.”
+Thomas Aquinas: Summa Theologica :: My most recent posts were (1) an examination of the use of language of forgiveness in Thomas Aquinas with respect to his doctrine of justification entitled Remissio Peccatorum in Thomas Aquinas’ Doctrine of Justification: Did Aquinas Hold a Forensic View of Justification? and (2) a summary of Thomas Aquinas’s doctrine of justification as found in the ten questions of article 113 in the prima secunda of Thomas Aquinas’s Summa Theologica: “Of the Effects of Grace.”
 This is the latest addition to my ever-increasing number of posts where I’ve summarized some article relating to grace in Thomas’ Summa.

 Other posts on Aquinas in Summa include: